mariusffs/lfg-light/README.md

 ## Features
 - A compact / slimmed down / more efficient UI/UX
 - New menu, drop downs be gone!
-- Links to raid.report or dungeon.report for all Guardians*
+- Look up Raid team members on raid.report (Default for PVE activities)
+- Look up Dungeon team members on dungeon.report
+- Look up Trials of Osiris team members on trials.report (Default for Crucible activities)
 - Reload timer, refresh page at a 10s interval
 - Keyboard shortcuts